currentxchange/Music-NFT-Standard/README.md

 # cXc Music NFT Standard 🎸

-The cXc Music NFT Schema serves as a recommendation for any individual, collection, or application to publish a music NFT.
+The cXc Music NFT Standard serves as an Atomic Assets schema recommendation for any individual, collection, or application to publish a music NFT project.

 The benefits of using this schema include forward compatibility (Geotags) monetizing NFT plays with traditional platform players, infinite credits and links, and more.